Part 3 - Device Registration

 If you navigate to your Losant application’s device list, you’ll also see the new device with the attributes and tags properly configured.

-This concludes part 3 of the experiences walkthrough.
+This concludes part 3 of the Experiences walkthrough.
 At this point the lōm app now has all of the API endpoints required to sign up users, log in, and register new devices.
-In the next part of this guide, we’ll cover how to access device data in order to display it back to the user.
+In Part 4: Viewing Device Data, we’ll cover how to access device data in order to display it back to the user.

 Was this page helpful?